other Agfa cameras in my collection:

 I didn't realise this at the time I bought the camera, but the seller was local, and supplied a copy of the original purchase receipt.
 My camera hasn't travelled very far.
 It was purchased new on 10th September 1980, for £49.95, from

-Turners in Pink Lane, Newcastle-upon-Tyne, a few miles away from where I live.
+Turners in Pink Lane, Newcastle-upon-Tyne, a few miles away from where I lived (at that time).

 The single most striking thing about this camera is that it's TINY, but the viewfinder is big and bright.
 It's like a tiny electronic Olympus Trip - in terms of operation.
-The user manual is also tiny ...
-19 pages and not much bigger than the camera.
-My camera appears to be in full working order (so far as can be assessed with these cameras, without running a film through it).
+My camera appears to be in full working order (so far as can be assessed with these cameras, without running a film through).
 It looks and feels like a quality item, and being German - it doesn't have light seals in need of replacement!

 The camera came with batteries installed, which was a bit of a bonus since it's given me a pool of three more working mercury cells.